 The final piece of the puzzle is how to evaluate oneself – how effectively are you practicing?
 For that you must have an experienced teacher and/or gig situations with like-minded players.
 Playing live music is the trial-by-fire that helps all musicians develop the judgement about how well they have the material down.
 Of course, it wouldn’t hurt to have a multi-channel recording setup and a Grammy-winning recording engineer sitting at the console getting it all on disk for later listening, but let’s be reasonable!

-Seriously, though, a great goal to strive for is to save the incense-burning and fortune-telling for somewhere else outside the practice space and always work to make the learning process more objective.
+Seriously, though, a great goal to strive for is to save party-time for somewhere else outside the practice space and always work to make the learning process more objective.

 Let’s get to it!